 - Search online for coupons or sales.
 I am a big fan of online shopping.
 Anything that means I don’t have to schlep my kids to the store is A+ in my book.
 You know one great thing about shopping online?
 There are tons of good resources for coupons and discount codes.
 Some of my favorites are:

 - Honey.
 Helps you find the best price on Amazon.
-It shows you available coupons for the website you are shopping on.
+It shows you available coupons for thewebsite you are shopping on.
 It’s as easy as clicking “apply coupons” button on your taskbar (You have to install Honey plugin on your computer).
+Lastly, you can leave something in the “save for later” part of the cart and Honey will let you know when the price drops– aka the Drop List.
 Bonus!
 When Honey makes a commission from the sale of an item, they split it with you, it’s called “Honey Gold”.
 Once you receive a certain level of “honey gold” you can redeem for gift cards to a variety of vendors (Target, Amazon, etc.).

 - Ebates.
 Want to earn cash back for shopping online buying things that you would have purchased anyway?
 Then this is for you.
 Ebates is huge.
 You get a certain percentage (it’s different with each vendor) and once a month you’ll get the cash back on the purchases you made.
 You can use this for booking hotels, airfare, buying clothes, toiletries, groceries, etc. Who doesn’t love free money!!
 You can join for free and with my referral link, you get $10 after your first purchase of $25 or more!